felipessrodrigues/P.One-PHP-Framework/README.md

 # P.One PHP Framework
-This is my simple implementation of the MVC pattern for building web applications in PHP.
+This is my simple implementation of MVC pattern for building PHP applications.
-It's not all done yet, but it's available to helping others to understanding the pattern.
+It's under construction, but it's available to helping others to understanding the pattern.

 **Under construction!**